 You will need some type of feeder at some point if you are keeping bees.
 There are certain times of the year when things either have quit blooming or are waiting to bloom.
 Those are the times your bees will need you to help them supplement their food supply.

-So depending upon how many hives you have this could add up quickly.
-Which is why it’s important to make sure that you try to buy your sugar in bulk to get the best deal.
+Depending upon how many hives you have this could add up quickly.
+This is why it’s important to make sure that you try to buy your sugar in bulk to get the best deal.
 I definitely recommend shopping around because if you have multiple hives it is going to require a lot of sugar to keep them fed.

 12. Queen Excluder